Positioning Yourself for Greater Success

 In the classic book The Art of War, Sun Tzu notes that soldiers fight the most ferociously when they believe they're fighting to the death.
 A good general knows that when attacking an opposing force, it's important to create the illusion of a potential escape route for the enemy, so they won't fight as hard.
 What escape routes are you keeping open that are causing you not to fight as hard?

-If you don't burn those ships, you are sending the message to your subconscious mind that it's ok to quit.
+If you are not taking serious action or creating circumstances that lead to the unfolding of your goal, you are sending the message to your subconscious mind that it's ok to quit.
 And when the going gets tough, as it inevitably does for any worthwhile goal, you will quit.
-If you really want to achieve your goals, then you've got to burn those ships to the ground, and scatter the ashes.
-If you're thinking that the average person won't do this, you're right – that's why they're average.
+If you really want to achieve your goals, then you've got to take it seriously.

 2. Fill your environment with desire boosters